patrickkunka/mixitup/docs/mixitup.Config.classnames.md

-The "element" portion for a sort control button.
+The "element" portion of the classname added to sort controls.

-By default, all filter, sort, multimix and toggle buttons take the same element value of `'control'`, but each type's element value can be individually overwritten to match the UI classnames of your project as needed.
+By default, all filter, sort, multimix and toggle controls take the same element value of `'control'`, but each type's element value can be individually overwritten to match the unique classnames of your controls as needed.

 |Type | Default